-ESRI ArcGIS 8.2 performance validation testing results are shown in Figure 6-9.
+ESRI ArcGIS 8.2 performance validation testing results are shown in Figure 6-10.
 The test results show roughly 20 percent of the distributed processing load (query processing) supported by the ArcSDE server, and roughly 80 percent of the processing load (map rendering) supported by the ArcGIS desktop client.
-The 2002 (Arc02) ArcSDE performance sizing model is adjusted to reflect these loads.
-The file server model has not changed, and will continue to be based on 20 percent of the total processing load.
+The ArcSDE performance sizing model was adjusted in 2002 to reflect these loads.
+The file server model is also based on 20 percent of the total processing load.

-Figure 6-9 Data Server Loads
+Figure 6-10 Data Server Loads